Skip to Content

 Practice putting green for golfers

-When considering the type of materials needed for creating your own backyard putting green there are generally two choices.
+When considering the type of materials needed for creating your golf green, there are generally two choices.
 The choices are natural grass or synthetic turf.
-Most experts don’t recommend natural grass for golfers due to the time commitment of maintenance and upkeep.
+Most experts don’t recommend natural grass for golfers due to maintenance and upkeep time commitments.

 However, natural sod can be much less expensive than synthetic turf.
 You can find sod that you install yourself for around .50 a ft.
-Another downside is if you live in an area with many colder months it may require you to regrow grass every year.
-Not to mention you will be limited in the times of the year when you can use it for gold putting.
+Another downside is that living in an area with many colder months may require you to regrow grass every year.
+You will also be limited in the times of the year when you can use it for golfing.

 On the other hand, synthetic turf is durable, long lasting, and requires no daily maintenance.
-Synthetic turf offers you year round use by not being effected by extremes in hot or cold weather.
+Synthetic turf offers you year-round use by not being affected by extremes in hot or cold weather.

 The convenience factor is one of the main selling points of choosing synthetic turf.
-The cost for synthetic grass can run from around $5 a ft on up to $25 depending on the quality you select and whether you will be installing the turf yourself.
+The cost for synthetic grass can run from around $5 a ft on up to $25, depending on the quality you select and whether you will install the turf yourself.

 Green with rock landscaping